saleor/saleor.io-learn/checkout/checkout-creation.md

 pnpm add react-use
 ```

 Let's use `pages/_app.tsx` as a place to initialize the checkout in our React application.
 Since the checkout creation is performed via a GraphQL mutation, we need the GraphQL client to be already available within the React component tree.
-For that, we will create a _pass-through_ component called `Root` that wraps the built-in `Component` provided by Next.js.
-With such setup in place we will be able to use GraphQL queries and mutations at the top level.
+For that we will create a _pass-through_ component called `Root` that wraps the built-in `Component` provided by Next.js.
+With such a setup in place, we will be able to use GraphQL queries and mutations at the top level.

 2. In your code editor, navigate to `pages/_app.tsx` file and update its contents: